MedourMehdi/Splay_Plugins/README.md

 ## Benchmark

 These results corresponds to the time needed for for decoding 1000ms of sound at 49170Hz * 16bits * 2 channels.
-They were be produced with Aranym hosted on a Raspberry Pi400.
+They were produced with Aranym hosted on a Raspberry Pi400.

 NB: note that unlike libmad and minimp3, mpg123 resamples samples in real time from 44,1khz to 49,17khz.